albar965/littlenavmap-manual/src/en/APPROACHES.rst

 Flying Procedures
 ~~~~~~~~~~~~~~~~~

-Procedure legs are pre-calculated, with the exception of holds and
+Procedure legs are pre-calculated, with the exception of holds,
-procedure turns.
+turns and altitude dependent legs.
 This means you can fly them mostly as they are drawn on
 the map.
 If in doubt about how to fly a leg (e.g. if too many lines are
 overlapping) look at the procedure table in the :ref:`flight-plan-table`.